Sintattica/atk/doc/TUTORIAL.md

 Let's take a quick look to some files and directories:

-- composer.json: It is the composer dependencies file, any time you need a new software librry you should add its name here and run **composer update**.
+- composer.json: It is the composer dependencies file, any time you need a new software library you should add its name here and run **composer update**.
 - The config direcory contains the configuration files.
 - The src directory: Our work will go mainly in this directory, this is the directory where our application sources will reside, more specifically in the modules directory.
 - The var directory is for temporary files